Last week’s blog was my Part II article on pairing wine and cheese. I am a big wine and cheese fan so it was great fun writing those blogs.

 It is said that when it comes to pairing Riesling with cheese, that sweet Riesling – from Spatlese (one of the four major types of Riesling) has the best advantage.
 Although that may be true, my personal preference is a dry Riesling.
 You should try a number of different Rieslings to see which you prefer.
 It is always best to educate your palate.

+Many sommeliers say an off-dry Riesling is the go-to wine for pairing with most cheeses.
 Let’s take a look at some general guidelines that experts say to keep in mind when you are searching for Riesling-cheese pairings.

 Sweet Rieslings pair well with salty cheese such as: